fleschutz/talk2windows/README.md

 TALK2WINDOWS
 ============
 This repo installs voice commands to control the *Windows*® desktop.
-Using keyboard, mouse, and also your voice increases your productivity and is really awesome.
+Using keyboard, mouse, and also your voice increases productivity and is really awesome.

 Required is *Windows* 10 or 11, a headset, and the free *Serenade* voice recognition application.